apache/paimon/docs/content/concepts/primary-key-table.md

 Paimon will automatically expand the number of buckets.

 - Option1: `'dynamic-bucket.target-row-num'`: controls the target row number for one bucket.
-- Option2: `'dynamic-bucket.assigner-parallelism'`: controls the number of initialized bucket.
+- Option2: `'dynamic-bucket.initial-buckets'`: controls the number of initialized bucket.

 {{< hint info >}}
 Dynamic Bucket only support single write job.
 Please do not start multiple jobs to write to the same partition